Indignation, Dolce & Gabbana-style

 It must take some nerve to broadcast your run-in with the local tax authorities to the world at large.
-And it must take balls of steel, or immense bravado, or both, to publicly assault a government which can remove your license to operate.
+And it must take balls of steel, or immense bravado, or both, to publicly assault a government which can remove your license to operate at more or less a moment’s notice.

-There again, Messrs Dolce & Gabbana are hardly known as shrinking violets, so perhaps it should have come as no surprise to have come across a full-age advert (see below) in the IHT during a flight last week from Singapore to Hong Kong in which the Italian tax authorities chasing the two designers for alleged tax evasion are accused of ‘slander and insults’.
+There again, Messrs Dolce & Gabbana are no shrinking violets.
+So perhaps it should have come as no surprise to have come across a full-age advert (see below) in the IHT during a flight last week from Singapore to Hong Kong in which the Italian tax authorities chasing the two designers for alleged tax evasion are accused of ‘slander and insults’.

 The ad also ran in two Italian newspapers.